Uptown, Minneapolis: History

 During this time, Uptown developed an artist culture.
 The history of this culture is preserved in the annual Uptown Art Fair.
 In 1980, Minneapolis musician Prince released his seminal album Dirty Mind, which contained his paean to these artists, appropriately titled "Uptown".
-In the 1990s he opened "New Power Generation," a retail store at 1408 West Lake Street, and in 1998 released "Calhoun Square," a song written in 1993, on his Crystal Ball album.
+In 1993 he opened "New Power Generation," a retail store at 1408 West Lake Street, and in 1998 released "Calhoun Square," a song written in 1993, on his Crystal Ball album.
 A retail renaissance of the area occurred in the 1980s when Seven Points (formerly named Calhoun Square) was developed.
 Combining a half block of existing storefront buildings plus new construction, the renovation turned the area into a competitive retail draw from Downtown and from the suburban dales (malls).
 As the popularity of Uptown as a residential district grew again, the definition of the area expanded.

 The Lake Street Council launched a Museum In the Streets project, a series of free, self-guided walking tours highlighting business districts along Lake Street, including Uptown.
 The Uptown Tour spotlights historic businesses and places in the neighborhood, including the origins of Abdallah Candies, Schlampp & Sons Furriers, and the Uptown Theater.

 The neighborhood experienced civil unrest in the aftermath of the killing of Winston Boogie Smith by law enforcement officers on June 3, 2021.
 Smith, a 32-year-old black American man, allegedly fired a gun as they attempted to apprehend him in a parking ramp belonging to Seven Points near West Lake Street and Girard Avenue.
 Protests were held over subsequent weeks with demonstrators periodically occupying a street intersection and nearby vacant lot near where Smith was killed, until eventually said lot was fenced off.
 On the night of June 13, a demonstrator, Deona Knajdek, was killed when a vehicle rammed into a street demonstration.

+As an informal neighborhood, Uptown has no official boundaries, and there are generational differences in its definition.
+The intersection of Hennepin Avenue and Lake Street is known as the heart of the district.